|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 To prevent serious swelling occurring the fuel tube alloy must be chosen so that it is initially BCC.

-The room temperature crystal structures, densities and melting points of pure Ni, Fe, Mn, Cr, V and Ti are as follows:
+The room temperature crystal structures, densities and melting points of pure Ni, Fe, Mn, Cr, V, Ti and Mo are as follows:

 Ni: FCC, 8.90 g / cm^3, 1455 C